**UPDATED 6/7/17 to the Regency era!!! I

 She bundled her cloak around her throat and stepped closer.
 "I am Lady Maxwell.
 I received a letter from Dr. McClain concerning my sister, Katherine Braxton.
 Is the good physician here?"

 The elderly man squinted.
 "I am McClain.
 I sent the letter."

-“We have but a small staff, my lady.
-Everyone does what they can.”
+"We have but a small staff, my lady.
+Everyone does what they can."
 He opened the door wider.
-“Please, follow me.
-I will take you to your sister.”
+"Please, follow me.
+I shall take you to your sister."